 But among the Facebook members we spoke with, motives are often complex and varied.
 A major complaint we heard over and over is that the Facebook algorithm doesn’t always show every post from friends or family, but instead shows you what it thinks is engaging content.
 For many, this is both frustrating and creepy.

-Others expressed concern about wasting too much time on the platform or that they worry about its echo-chamber effects and the negative psychological and health impacts from social comparison and feelings of envy.
+Others expressed concerned about wasting too much time on the platform or that they worry about its echo-chamber effects and the negative psychological and health impacts from social comparison and feelings of envy.
 Other reasons include:

 - Concerns over data privacy.
-Again, this is a major issue as members increasingly resent being tracked and their data used for ad targeting.
+Again, this is a major issue as members increasingly resent being tracked and their personal data used for ad targeting.

 - Irrelevant and overshared posts, which often show in newsfeeds and are difficult to control.